-The working group "Chemistry and Society" was founded by the then GDCh President Dr. Thomas Geelhaar at the beginning of his tenure in 2014 to strengthen the dialogue between chemistry and society.
+The Working Group "Chemistry and Society" was founded by the then GDCh President Dr. Thomas Geelhaar at the beginning of his tenure in 2014 to strengthen the dialogue between chemistry and society.
 Under the guiding principle "Chemistry in Dialogue with Society - Information, Fascination, Controversies", the members of the working group are engaged in an open exchange at the interface between chemistry and society.
-The focus of the activities of the ?Chemistry and Society? working group is on events that create a platform for a factual, public dialogue on new technologies in which chemistry plays a role.

-Chemical reactions control processes in animate and inanimate nature.
-Chemistry is thus a science of nature, in short: a natural science.
-In addition, the knowledge of chemistry, such as that of Physics or Biology, is used industrially to manufacture and improve many products in our daily life.
+Chemical reactions control processes in living and inanimate nature.
+Chemistry is therefore a science of nature, in short: a natural science.
+In addition, the knowledge of chemistry, like that of physics or biology, is used industrially to manufacture and improve many products of our daily life.
 At best, the public appreciates their benefits and knows their risks.
-From our point of view, the GDCh should do more to convey chemical knowledge in a generally understandable manner and to address controversially discussed topics.
+From our point of view, the GDCh should do more to convey chemical knowledge in a generally understandable way and to address controversial topics.

-For this purpose, the working group "Chemistry is..." was founded, which wants to arouse interest in chemistry and explain chemistry facts in relation to everyday life.
+For this purpose, the "Chemistry is..." working group was founded, which aims to arouse interest in chemistry and explain chemistry issues in relation to everyday life.
 Contributions can range from newspaper columns to science slams.
-They are aimed at both teenagers and adults.
-They should neither gloss over nor demonize chemistry and its achievements, but present it on the basis of facts.
-In this way, the working group contributes to the fact that new technologies in which chemistry plays a role can be discussed in public in a relevant manner.
+They are aimed at both young people and adults.
+They should neither embellish nor demonize chemistry and its achievements, but rather present them with facts.
+In this way, the working group contributes to the fact that new technologies in which chemistry plays a role can be discussed in a topical manner in public.